 Funding Your Admission

-The cost of attending Purdue University varies depending on factors such as where a student chooses to live, travel expenses, food costs, enrollment in a specific program or college/school, etc. Please visit the Undergraduate Admissions page for more detailed information about tuition and fees, and the Bursar's page for fees charged specifically for the Doctor of Pharmacy program.
+The cost of attending Purdue University varies depending on factors such as where a student chooses to live, travel expenses, food costs, enrollment in a specific program or the specicif college/school.
+Please visit the Undergraduate Admissions page for more detailed information about tuition and fees, and the Bursar's page for fees charged specifically for the Doctor of Pharmacy program.

 Financial Support Resources

 The Purdue Division of Financial Aid (DFA) administers a variety of financial aid programs.
 Programs at the federal, state, and university levels are available to students who demonstrate need for financial assistance.
 If you are interested in receiving financial aid, you should file the "Free Application for Federal Student Aid" (FAFSA) by April 15.
 The FAFSA may be obtained through DFA, or you may apply using the RENEWAL FAFSA or at the web-site: https://studentaid.gov/sa/fafsa.

 If you have general questions, please contact DFA (765) 494-5050 (email: email@example.com).
 Should you have questions in completing the FAFSA form, please contact the financial aid administrator for the Pharm.D. program, Olga Povolotska at (765) 494-5066 (email: firstname.lastname@example.org).